Gugan0905/Data-Engineering-Project-Telecom-Customer-Churn/README.md

-# Telecom Customer Churn - Tableau and Python Data Analysis
+# Telecom Customer Churn - A Data Engineering and Data Analysis project
 This repository contains my project on a End to end data science project on a Telecom Dataset.
 The project includes the EDA notebook and a Tableau Story for a Stakeholder Report.
 Project highlights:
 1. Tableau Story - Stakeholder Report